akuklev/LiterateKotlin/README.md

 When writing a computer science research paper or an educational tutorial, it's fine to spend days polishing code snippets for optimal readability, conciseness, and typographic perfection.
 Such applications value readability over writability, expressiveness over simplicity, principled considerations over practical concerns, and the avoidance of boilerplate and visual clutter at almost any cost.
 This seems to contradict one of the cornerstones of Kotlin: a remarkable balance between readability and writability, expressiveness and simplicity, orderliness and pragmatism, innovation and conservatism.
 But it turns out that the necessary changes, while fairly radical, are limited to syntax and default behavior.
 Literate Kotlin, the variant of Kotlin presented in this memo, can be seen as an alternative interface to the same underlying language.

-Two first secions of the memo are devoted to syntax and appearance.
+The first two sections of the memo are devoted to syntax and appearance.
 The third section suggests some adjustments to the default behavior.
 In the last part, we discuss desirable semantic extensions that we believe will also benefit Kotlin itself in the long run.

 # Basic syntax and appearance
 In 1984, Donald Knuth introduced literate programming, a practice of working not just on the source code but on a well-written and well-structured expository paper from which the source code can be extracted.
 The ultimate result should be the expository paper, which carefully walks through all the nooks and crannies of the source code, explaining the ideas, and documenting the reasoning behind certain decisions.
 It is both at the same time: an essay interspersed with code snippets and a source code interleaved by accompanying text.

 Existing programming languages treat the accompanying text as a second-class citizen, as 'comments' bashfully fenced with freakish digraphs like `/* … */`.
 Markup languages used for writing computer science research papers (mainly (La)TeX) and tutorials (mainly HTML and Markdown) take the opposite approach, treating code snippets as second-class citizens.
 We propose a balanced approach treating code and text on a par.
-Before we can present it, we need to explain our treatment of blocks and literals.
+Before presenting it, we need to explain our approach to blocks and literals.

 ## Blocks
 We propose restricting the use of braces only for inline blocks and using the off-side rule for multiline blocks.
-The indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals, and brackets. **This massively speeds up incremental parsing: blocks can be recognized instantly without prior parsing and processed independently.**
+The indentation-based structure sticks out above everything else, so it should take precedence over comments, quoted literals, and brackets.
+**This approach massively speeds up incremental parsing: blocks can be recognized instantly, without prior parsing, and processed independently.**

 We propose to fix the block indentation to two whitespaces once and for all, any other indent (1 or >2) continues the previous line: